ambrosia13/ForgetMeNot-Shaders/README.md

 Forget-me-not is a semi-realistic pipeline shader for the [Canvas](https://modrinth.com/mod/canvas) mod.
 It's designed to give the most authentic and immersive experience while sticking to "traditional" rendering methods to keep up good performance.

 Canvas is a client-side renderer mod that uses shaders for advanced rendering.
-The shader system is designed entirely differently from Optifine and Iris and as such, Forget-me-not won't work with any mod other than Canvas!
+The shader system is designed entirely differently from Optifine and Iris & Sodium and as such, Forget-me-not won't work with any of these mods!
 See the `how to use` section for installation instructions.

 ## disclaimers